 NO COMPETITOR HAS BEEN ABLE TO COPY THESE DIFFERENTIATORS

 Their financial position is equally astonishing.
 On October 25, 2007, Ulta Beauty (NASDAQ: ULTA) went public and opened at $18.
 Right now, the stock is about $350.
 If you are counting, that is over 18x your money.
 They are also completely debt free.

 “The Ulta Beauty team delivered excellent results in the fourth quarter,” said CEO Mary Dillon.
 “This performance reflects an acceleration in comparable sales in our retail stores, primarily driven by traffic.”

-Ulta focuses their execution on product, beauty services and in digital.
-Press releases reveal current status of these initiatives.
-Only recently have they signed on with cutting edge digital partners.
-The salon segment of their revenue is a mere 7% of their massive $6.2B in revenue, and they project the salon growth at only 3%.
-Remember the salon is their sustainable competitive advantage.
-There has been some significant activity by signing Kylie Jenner and launching Cannuka, a CBD skincare brand.
+Press releases reveal the reality of these (3) initiatives.
+Brick and Mortar Retail product sales dominate at 83% of revenue.
+Ecommerce is only 11% and only recently have they signed on with cutting edge digital partners.
+The Salon segment of their revenue is a mere 5% of their massive $6.2B in revenue, and they project the salon growth at only 3%.
+Remember the salon is a sustainable competitive advantage.
+At only 3% growth, it functions more as a cost center than a profit center.

 Further analysis reveals more.
 The bulk of their spend and focus on execution is actually on building new stores.
 They plan about 80 new locations this year.
 That’s it-this is the grand total of their execution.

 Is this enough???